IRVLUTD/FewSOL-DataLoader/README.md

 pip install FewSOLDataLoader
 ```

-## Split options
-- google_clutter
-  - This is a synthetic clutter image split made with 3D google objects
-- real_objects
+# Setup
+Step-1.
+Download the FewSOL dataset from https://irvlutd.github.io/FewSOL/#data
+- There are four splits of the FewSOL dataset:
-  - This is a real single object image split.
+     1. `real_objects` : This is a real single object image split.
 Each object was captured from 9 angles
-- synthetic_objects
+     2. `real_clutter` : This is a real clutter image split extracted from the [OCID](https://www.acin.tuwien.ac.at/en/vision-for-robotics/software-tools/object-clutter-indoor-dataset/)
-  - This is a synthetic single object image split.
+     3. `synthetic_objects` : This is a synthetic single object image split made with 3D google objects.
 Each object was captured from 9 angles
-- real_clutter
-  - This is a real clutter image split extracted from OCID
+     4. `google_clutter` : This is a synthetic clutter image split made with 3D google objects
+- Note: The synthetic portion of the dataset is created using [Google 3D Scanned Objects](https://blog.research.google/2022/06/scanned-objects-by-google-research.html?hl=tr&m=1) dataset.

+Step-2.
+Pass the extracted dataset directory path into the dataloader as shown in the following example

 ## Example Usage
 ```python